 Students are encouraged to consult with faculty and staff for feedback on their submissions.

-Proposals must be submitted to the School of Art and Design office c/o of Eric Wildrick ( Art and Design Building 2ndfloor ) by March 30, 2012.
-The artist(s) selected will be notified by April 20, 2012.
-The project must be completed and installed no later than September 1, 2012 and removed no later than August 31, 2013.
+Proposals must be submitted to the School of Art+Design office c/o of Eric Wildrick (Visual Arts Building 2nd floor) by April 8, 2016.
+The artist(s) selected will be notified by April 22, 2016.
+The project must be completed and installed no later than September 1, 2016 and removed no later than August 31, 2017.
 Artist(s) will be required to assist with installation and de-installation of the artwork.

 The following information should be provided in a Word or PDF document.
 Responses should be succinct.